btcpayserver/btcpayserver-doc/docs/UseCase.md

 ## Hosting Providers

-Hosting providers can (and some already did) create easy 1-click BTCPay deployment solutions for their customers.
+Hosting providers can (and some already have) create easy 1-click BTCPay deployment solutions for their customers.
 With the growing interest in BTCPay Server, hosting companies can tap into this source of new customers and make money by hosting easily-deployable BTCPay instances for merchants.

 ## Developers